Twilight at Taronga 2020 Summer Concert Series

-Sydney Ferries are a great way to get around the city but services can be popular and may reach capacity, particularly on weekends, so have a back up transport option in mind.
+Passengers are reminded that Sydney Ferries are a great way to get around the city but services can be popular and may reach capacity, particularly on weekends, so have a back up transport option in mind.

 Traffic may be heavy approaching the Zoo along Bradleys Head Road and Military Road ahead of each concert.
 Ticketholders are strongly encouraged to allow extra travel time and plan to arrive early as parking will be in high demand.